iboyko21/frontend-application-design/chapter2/README.md

     * Type up to 50 characters in a single line text input.
     * Pressing the "Enter" key adds the item to the bottom of the list
     * After adding the item, the text input clears
-2. As a user, I want to indicate that an item in my list is complete.
+2. <a name="user-story-2"></a>As a user, I want to indicate that an item in my list is complete.
     * Click on a check box adjacent to an incomplete item to mark it completed
     * font color for completed items turns light grey
     * checkbox toggles to checked
-3. As a user I want to incdicate that an item in my list is incomplete
+3. <a name="user-story-3"></a>As a user I want to incdicate that an item in my list is incomplete
     * Click on a check box adjacent to a completed item to mark it incomplete
     * font color for incomplete item turns black
     * check box toggles to unchecked